ibexa/documentation-user/docs/product_catalog/quable_pim_integration.md

 ### Manage prices and availability

 [Product prices](manage_prices.md) and [availability and stock](manage_availability_and_stock.md) are stored and managed in [[= product_name =]], even when using [[= pim_product_name =]] PIM.
-Use [discounts](discounts.md) to define advaned pricing strategies, for example for different regions or customer groups.
+Use [discounts](discounts.md) to define advanced pricing strategies, for example for different regions or customer groups.

 ## Managing product data